legendofmiracles/Themefox-Manager/README.md

 # Themefox-Manager
-This is my first project in rust, so please excuse the terrible code quality.
+This is my first project in rust, so please excuse the terrible code quality and broken logic.

 A super minimal and fast theme manager for Firefox written in 100% rust(Not yet finished)